YAOChain/yao/README.md

 # yao
-Develop a yao blockchain using cosmos and tendermint.
+Develop a yao blockchain using cosmos and tendermints.